-- a. to challenge a course a second time; - b. to challenge a course while currently enrolled in the course; - c. to establish credit in a previously completed course; and - d. to establish credit for a lower level of a course in which credit has been received.
+- i. to challenge a course a second time; - ii. to challenge a course while currently enrolled in the course; - iii. to establish credit in a previously completed course; and - iv. to establish credit for a lower level of a course in which credit has been received.